rust-lang/rust/src/doc/trpl/iterators.md

 `for` loops aren't the only thing that uses iterators, however.
 Writing your own iterator involves implementing the `Iterator` trait.
 While doing that is outside of the scope of this guide, Rust provides a number of useful iterators to accomplish various tasks.
-Before we talk about those, we should talk about a Rust anti-pattern.
-And that's using ranges like this.
+But first, a few notes about limitations of ranges.

-Yes, we just talked about how ranges are cool.
-But ranges are also very primitive.
-For example, if you needed to iterate over the contents of a vector, you may be tempted to write this:
+Ranges are very primitive, and we often can use better alternatives.
+Consider following Rust anti-pattern: using ranges to emulate a C-style `for` loop.
+Let’s suppose you needed to iterate over the contents of a vector.
+You may be tempted to write this:

 ```rust
 let nums = vec![1, 2, 3];